IgniteUI/igniteui-documentation/topics/02_Controls/igEditors/Config/00_Configuring ASP.NET MVC Validation.md

 ####Concepts

 -   ASP.NET MVC Data Annotation Validators
--   Using igEditors and igCombo with their ASP.NET MVC Helpers
+-   Using igEditors and igCombo with their %%ProductNameMVC%%

 ####Topics